oliviawestmacottssw/SSW.Rules.Content/rules/do-you-have-a-great-company-logo/rule.md

 ---

-​​​Think about McDonalds and you will see the yellow arches, in the shape of an "M".
+Think about McDonalds and you will see the yellow arches, in the shape of an "M".
 Think of Nike and the swoosh is the first image in your mind.

-It doesn't have to take millions of dollars and 15 marketing consultancies to come up with a great logo, but make sure you get a professional designer to make it.​​
+It doesn't have to take millions of dollars and 15 marketing consultancies to come up with a great logo, but make sure you get a professional designer to make it.

 The characteristics you should be after:

-- **Simple** - Follow solid basic design principles, such as proportion and symmetry, coherent fonts and matching colors​
+- **Simple** - Follow solid basic design principles, such as proportion and symmetry, coherent fonts and matching colors
 - **Versatile** - Your logo will eventually end up on different mediums, and it must work well in all kinds of situations
 - **Relevant** - Represent the company
 - **Memorable** - Be unique